 Social Media Marketing August 31st, 2015

-This post will show you how to gain real Twitter followers without them following back using automated lists (though you might want to follow back some people if they are active and tweet good stuff).
+This post will show you how to get real Twitter followers without following back using automated lists (though you might want to follow back some people if they are active and tweet good stuff).

 To do this, I’ll be using IFTTT (if this then that) it’s an amazing tool that connects different platforms to make them talk to each other and do new things.
 If you want to read about its other applications, I suggest this page.